Pinsplash/planepoints/README.md

 # To generate cfg files
 (Note: Once this project is running smoothly, this will be done for you.)

 Extract the entity data with the [Titanfall VPK Tool](https://github.com/SenorGeese/Titanfall2/blob/master/tools/Titanfall_VPKTool3.4_Portable.zip).
 The important file will be named *`mapname`*`_script.ent`.
 You may also choose to take it from [this repository](https://github.com/Pinsplash/Titanfall2EntityLumps/) for convenience.

-Drag the file onto `planepoints.exe`.
+Drag the file(s) onto `planepoints.exe`.
+You can drag multiple at once.

-Copy the commands from the text box and put them in a cfg file in `/Titanfall2/r2/cfg/`.
+The commands will be written out to one or more cfg files in the same folder the files came from and with the same name.

 # Settings
 You can specify a file when running the program to determine which entities have lines drawn for them and the characteristics of the lines.
 The program will also put every group of lines used to create a trigger's shape into its own section, which can easily be copied into another cfg file to view an entity in isolation.
 The cfg files that are in this repository were generated with the `settings.txt` file also in the repository.